Difference Between ZeroMQ vs RabbitMQ

 Design

 - ZeroMQ: ZeroMQ has a first-class definition of the subscription filter.
-The subscription filter helps you to decide which messages you are interested in receiving depending on the prefix match.
+Depending on the prefix match, the subscription filter lets you decide which messages you want to receive.
 The first frame of each message contains the stream’s logical name, and the second frame contains the actual log record.
 Instead, we can configure ZeroMQ to render an exact match on the first frame, so we only get the entries we care for.

 - RabbitMQ: It uses a smart broker / dumb consumer model that consistently delivers messages to consumers that consume at approximately the same pace as the broker keeps track of consumer status.
-It has an Exchange queue topology, where the producer sends a message to an exchange that is then routed to different queue bindings that consumers can consume.
+In its Exchange queue topology, the producer sends a message to an exchange, which then routes it to different queue bindings for consumption by consumers.

 Comparison Table Between ZeroMQ vs RabbitMQ